 Question: After CMO-labeling and pooling, how long can cells or nuclei sit before loading onto the chip?

-If CMO-labeled cell or nuclei samples are pooled together and left to sit for long periods of time, CMO tags from one sample may bind to cells/nuclei from another sample, increasing background noise in the Cell Multiplexing data and decrease the accuracy of the tag assignment algorithm.
-We have not specifically determined the maximum amount of time that pooled samples can sit before loading them onto the chip.
-Therefore, we suggest a general recommendation of loading samples onto the chip within 30 minutes after pooling.
+- If CMO-labeled cell or nuclei samples are pooled together and left to sit for extended periods of time, CMO tags from one sample may bind to cells/nuclei from another sample, increasing background noise in the Cell Multiplexing data and decrease the accuracy of the tag assignment algorithm.

 Note for customers interested in performing flow cytometry:

 We have performed in-house experiments where we pooled CMO-labeled cells together and performed flow cytometry on the pooled sample to enrich for viable cells.
 We observed excellent Cell Multiplexing data with these experiments (See: Is flow cytometry compatible with the 3’ CellPlex Kit for Cell Multiplexing?).
 This suggests that the CMO tag was stable for the flow sorting experiment's duration.
 However, after flow sorting, it is important to keep the cells/nuclei on ice and load the samples onto the 10x Genomics chip as soon as possible after flow sorting.

 Products: Single Cell Gene Expression, CellPlex